 Turning cookies off

-What personal information does Scripture Union Scotland collect about you?
+What personal information does SU Scotland collect about you/your child?

 Do we share your personal information?